 About Dr. Villalonga Olives:

-Dr. Villalonga-Olives holds an adjunct appointment at New York University and also has a joint appointment at the School of Medicine, University of Maryland Baltimore.
+Dr. Villalonga-Olives has held adjunct appointments at New York University and a joint appointment at the University of Maryland, Baltimore School of Medicine.
 She has also served as a teaching and research fellow at the Harvard T.H.
-Chan School of Public Health, and has been a guest lecturer at the Yale School of Public Health and at University of Tarapacá (Chile).
-She is a member of the University of Maryland Greenebaum Comprehensive Cancer Center and of the International Expert Group on Operationalizing Social Capital Interventions in Forced Displacement Situations lead by the United Nations.
-She was part of the first cohort of the Early Investigators Advancement Program of the National Institutes of Health (NIH), was awarded a GLOBALtimore teaching fellowship by the University of Maryland Baltimore Center for Global Engagement, served as an elected member of the board of the International Epidemiology Association for 10 years, and received an award from the Spanish Society of Epidemiology to be trained at the European Epidemiology Program in Florence (Italy).
+Chan School of Public Health, a guest lecturer at the Yale School of Public Health and the University of Tarapacá in Arica (Chile), and has been a visiting professor at the Hôtel-Dieu Hospital in Paris (France).
+Additionally, she is a member of the University of Maryland Greenebaum Comprehensive Cancer Center and has recently collaborated with United Nations members to operationalize social capital interventions in forced displacement situations.
+She was selected to be part of the first cohort of the Early Investigators Advancement Program of the National Institutes of Health (NIH), was awarded a GLOBALtimore teaching fellowship by the University of Maryland Baltimore Center for Global Engagement, served as an elected member of the board of the International Epidemiology Association for 10 years, and as an executive member of the Catalan Society for Public Health for three years.
+She also received an award from the Spanish Society of Epidemiology to complete training at the European Epidemiology Program in Florence (Italy).

 Research Interests: